apache/sling-site/README.md

 ## TODO

 ### "Looks easy" (famous last words)
-* Move images and other files to /assets and convert their links
 * Enumerate child pages in documentation/tutorials-how-tos.html -> replace with a manually generated list? or use tags to mark and select that content.
 * Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references -> replace with copies of those titles and excerpts, or use tags to mark and select
 * Fix remaining `refs.` links -> those are probably broken anyway